World Bank #Blog4Dev Essay Contest for Sub-Saharan African Countries 2018

-Offered Since: 2016
+Offered Since: 2014

 Selection Criteria: A panel of judges made up of World Bank staff will review the submissions to determine the winning entries.

-- Clarity and Practicality
+- Clarity in Writing and Presentation

 Number of Awardees: 5

 Submissions through email or mail post are not acceptable

 Award Provider: World Bank Group